 At 1pm every Friday, we release 40 tickets for every performance the following week through the Harry Potter and the Cursed Child Website.
 The tickets are in some of the best seats in the theatre at an amazingly low price of £40 (£20 per part).
 All you need to do to enter is go to the Friday Forty page to enter the queue and be in with the chance of purchasing.

 In person at the box office

-The box office at the Palace Theatre is open every day 10am to 6pm so if you are in London it is always worth checking in person if they have any late release or returned tickets available.
+The box office at the Palace Theatre is open every day 10am to 6pm so if you are in London it is always worth checking in person if they have any returns or late-release tickets available.